The Hitch-Hiker: Plot

-Arriving at Santa Rosalía, Myers tries to conceal his identity by forcing Collins to wear his clothes.
-Discovering the regular ferry to Guaymas has burned, he hires a fishing boat.
-A local resident discovers his identity and contacts authorities, who are waiting at the pier.
-After a shootout and scuffle, Myers is arrested and Collins and Bowen are freed unharmed.
+Collins, Bowen, and Myers reach Santa Rosalía and head to a bar, where Myers tries to conceal his identity and find an English speaking local.
+Learning the regular ferry to Guaymas has burned, Myers pays a fisherman to take him there instead.
+However, as the threesome prepare to leave, a local resident recognizes Myers and alerts the authorities, who deploy to catch him at the pier.
+After a shootout and scuffle, Myers is subdued and Collins and Bowen are freed unharmed.